 Telemedicine already existed before Coronavirus, but people are now flooding to the healthcare tool, which allows individuals to receive clinical services virtually.
 It is a method that is revolutionizing the modern health care system for far long time.

-The need for contactless services has skyrocketed, and telemedicine has proven especially important in treating mild cases of Coronavirus without causing patients to leave their homes.
+The need for contactless services has skyrocketed, and procedural telemedicine has proven especially important in treating mild cases of Coronavirus without causing patients to leave their homes.
 There has also been a boom in the virtual psychiatry and therapy fields.
 People with mental health concerns who are stuck at home can seek the help they need via virtual, contactless sessions.